mhdawson/benchmarking/meetings/2017-11-20/minutes.md

     that would be useful.
   * Sathvik asked about NodeConfEU/performance.
 Michael reported that nothing noteworthy on the perf/benchmarking side was discussed.
+  * bmeurer: @psmarshall has started to review the Node core benchmarks (investigation doc).
+  * bmeurer: @tebbi has added the web tooling benchmark to the core benchmark suite.
+    Will follow up on the suggestions by @mhdawson.

 ## Q&A, Other